lokesh234/dataviz-project-template-proposal/README.md

 [![image](https://ibb.co/3s5hgT3)](https://vizhub.com/lokesh234/97130be4da0b456eaf092c8fffdd76ec?edit=files)

-(please put a screenshot of one or more visualizations of this dataset you already made, for previous assignments)

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project: